Perbromate: Synthesis

 This synthesis is much easier to perform on a large scale than the electrolysis route or oxidation by xenon difluoride.

 In 2011 a new, more effective synthesis was discovered: perbromate ions were formed through the reaction of hypobromite and bromate ions in an alkaline sodium hypobromite solution.

-Diperiodatonickelate anions in alkaline solution can oxidise bromate to perbromate.
-This is a relatively lower cost and fluorine free synthesis.
+The reaction (and its perchlorate analogue) occurs naturally, but very slowly, requiring several days to complete.